 SS#8: Households Transitioned to Self-Sufficiency

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

 Number of Households Expected Actual households Outcome meets or

 households transitioned to self- households transitioned to self exceed the

 transitioned to self- sufficiency transitioned to self- sufficiency benchmark

 sufficiency sufficiency

 (increase)

-12 12 12 21 Benchmark met
+12 12 12 6 Benchmark unmet

-Description of detailed information on its impact: Zero HAP households remain on the program an additional six month.
+Description of detailed information on its impact: Zero HAP households remain on the program an additional six month or for a total of 12 months.
 This additional time provides a safety net to continue working and build confidence in the ability to remain employed and maintain housing without subsidy